apache/incubator-pegasus-website/_docs/en/administration/table-migration.md

 ## Principle

-The Shell tool’s [copy_data command](/overview/shell#copy_data) works by reading each record from the source table via the client and writing it one by one into the target table.
-Specifically, it uses the `scan` interface to fetch entries from the table in the source cluster, then uses the `set` interface to insert or overwrite entries in the target cluster’s table.
+The Shell tool’ s [copy_data command](/overview/shell#copy_data) works by reading each record from the source table via the client and writing it one by one into the target table.
+Specifically, it uses the `scan` interface to fetch entries from the table in the source cluster, then uses the `set` interface to insert or overwrite entries in the target cluster’ s table.

 ## Step‑by‑Step Operation